STUDENT

 "I believe this picture complements the theme of Hidden well.
 The use of double exposure is a key feature in this picture and creates a sense of contrast.
 More specifically, the top image is of the man from the film camera shop; the bottom image is not obvious until one examines the picture more closely, forcing the viewer to actually search for the subliminal meaning themselves.
 It reveals the hidden population of Filipina domestic helpers, who constitute a vital part of our society, yet are frequently treated as inferior and ostracised by the people whom they serve.
 I believe the fact that they comprise the bottom image exhibits this point well, because they are continually alienated and undervalued.

 The wealth disparity in Hong Kong is one of the greatest in the world: a tale of two cities, it is simultaneously home to obscene wealth and shocking poverty.
 Thus, I feel like this picture strikes a fine balance between the two poles of Hong Kong culture.
-Because this picture was taken discretely, I believe it corresponds to the idea of a hidden identity.
+Because this picture was taken discreetly, I believe it corresponds to the idea of a hidden identity.
 This alludes to a larger concept that Hong Kong is a very diverse place, and it is difficult to truly comprehend another person’s lifestyle."

 Ananya Nair Photography 2nd Place Prize